M0NIQUEE/Facebook-Automation/README.md

 Facebook Registration Automation with Selenium

-Description: This is a test automatoin script using C#, Selenium Web Driver and NUnit to automatically input credentials in the register page of Facebook.
+Description: This is a test automation script using C#, Selenium Web Driver and NUnit to automatically input credentials in the register page of Facebook.
 It interacts with UI elements such as buttons, input fields, and dropdown menus using test data. **Note that this does not register for an account on Facebook since we are using dummy data**